If you are scratching your head, wondering, why your FaceTime is lagging, has a poor connection issue or not working on WiFi, you’re in good company.

 As part of this protocol, it turns off all apps, and it clears out temporary files.

-Both of these can help with a wide range of device problems, including connectivity issues.
+Both of these can help with a wide range of device problems, including poor connection issues or Facetime lagging.

 Turning off all of your apps can free up bandwidth.